gaia-x-dases/xapi-lms/statements/uploaded_video.md

 ## Description

-A user has uploaded a file of `audvideoio` type to an LMS or an e-learning platform.
+A user has uploaded a file of `video` type to an LMS or an e-learning platform.

 > NB: As this template is related to `video` Activity, it is inspired from templates of [Video Profile](https://profiles.adlnet.gov/profile/90b2c849-d744-4d0c-8bd0-403e7859a35b).